 Even when you have decided to replace old bulbs with LED lighting, there is still a large selection of lightbulbs to choose from.
 We are going to look at the BR30 vs BR40 to decide which meets your specific needs.
+We have collected these information from their technical specification and user reviews which is valid for year 2023 and going forward.

 BR refers to the shape of the bulb.
 A bulged reflector shape is good for general lighting in homes and offices because it spreads the light evenly across space.
 As they are LED lights, they might be more expensive initially, but the general rule is they will have paid for themselves within a year or two.
 They have much longer lifespans compared with incandescent light bulbs, and they use less energy.